law-bill-of-review | bill of review denied | default judgment | motion for new trial | restricted appeal |

 A bill of review plaintiff must ordinarily plead and prove (1) a meritorious defense to the underlying cause of

-action, (2) which he was prevented from asserting by the fraud, accident or wrongful act of the opposing party
+action, (2) which he was prevented from asserting by the fraud, accident or wrongful act of the opposing party or

-and strictly construed because the need for equitable relief must be counter balanced against the fundamental
+strictly construed because the need for equitable relief must be counter balanced against the fundamental

 importance of achieving finality of judgments and the elimination of endless litigation.”
 Gone v.
 Gone, 993 S.W.